-This dish featured as a main for our November Supperclubs, where we served it topped with crispy skin roasted chicken breast.
+This dish featured as a main for our November Supperclubs, where we served the stew topped with crispy skin roasted chicken breast that we bought from Donald Russell Butchers.
 This makes a substantial meal, however, if you want to leave the chicken off the dish, do so.
 This chorizo and bean stew is just as tasty on its own and makes a great family one-pot dish.
 Serve it simply with some crusty bread to mop up the gravy.

 What alternative vegetables could I use in the stew?